Welcome

 • It is not necessary to foresee the psychiatric harm itself for primary victims.

-• A claim requires a recognised psychiatric illness caused by a sudden shocking event.
+• A claim requires a recognised psychiatric illness caused by a sudden shocking event; shock-induced physical conditions may also be actionable.

 • The 'eggshell skull' rule applies: the defendant is liable for the full extent of the psychiatric harm, even if exacerbated by the claimant's vulnerability.

-• Rescuers are typically treated as primary victims only if they were themselves in physical danger.
+• Rescuers are typically treated as primary victims only if they were themselves in physical danger or reasonably believed they were; otherwise they must meet secondary victim rules (White).

 Key Terms and Concepts